-Ordinary meetings of the Scrutiny Committee, Health Scrutiny Committee and Children and Young People's Scrutiny Committee shall be as agreed by the Council.
+Ordinary meetings of the Scrutiny Committee and the Health Scrutiny Committee shall be as agreed by the Council.
 In addition, extraordinary meetings may be called from time to time as and when appropriate.
-A meeting may be called by the Chair of the relevant Committee or by the Corporate Director of Governance and Community Strategy.
-A meeting of the Scrutiny Committee, Health Scrutiny Committee or Children and Young People's Scrutiny Committee may be called by any three Members of the Committee of which they hold membership.
+A meeting may be called by the Chairman of the relevant Committee or by the Director of Legal and Democratic Services.
+A meeting of the Scrutiny Committee or the Health Scrutiny Committee may be called by any three Members of the Committee of which they hold membership.